 If the dwelling unit is damaged to the extent that conditions are created which are hazardous to life, health, or safety of the occupants, MHA must offer standard alternative accommodations, if available, where necessary repairs cannot be made within a reasonable time [24 CFR 966.4(h)].

-The VAWA 2013 final rule requires MHA to adopt an emergency transfer plan for victims of domestic violence, dating violence, sexual assault, or stalking.
+VAWA requires MHA to adopt an emergency transfer plan for victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking.